UCLA (History Theater)

 I have lectured and taught in high schools in Seattle in the area of Career Development, working with a curriculum-based assessment of each person's individual talents and strengths.
 This course (Life Scene Investigation) I taught for 2 years at a school for highly-gifted -students was based on a positive approach to discovering through former successes and through interests.
 We also helped youth to determine their individual learning styles and approaches to thinking--are they global or analytic, and teaching how that affects their potential career choices.

 I have extensive experience with successful essay writing and statements for college and graduate school applications.
 I have counseled young men and women as to the decision making process toward college and career success.
-I also lectured in high schools while working as a guidance and admissions counselor for a positive youth program for college-aged girls and as a counselor for college students through a volunteer program for over 2 years.
+I also lectured in high schools while working as a guidance and admissions counselor for a positive youth program for college-aged girls, and served as a counselor for college students through a volunteer program for over 2 years.
 We handled issues from course preferences, career development, to personal/interpersonal issues, family dynamics, social justice, and good business practices.

 I have taught every grade, K-6, over 13 years for both public and private schools.
 I received recognition from the administration for excellence in teaching and classroom management, as well as a very creative room environment.
 My classroom was always orderly and productive, and fun!